generis-it/tischmesse_firmenverzeichniss/README.md

 To run the project locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/tischmesse_react.git`
+1. Clone the repository: `git clone https://github.com/generis-it/tischmesse_firmenverzeichniss.git`
-2. Navigate to the project directory: `cd tischmesse_react`
+2. Navigate to the project directory: `cd tischmesse_firmenverzeichniss`
 3. Install dependencies: `npm install`
 4. Start the development server: `npm start`
 5. Open your web browser and go to `http://localhost:3000` to view the project.